 GP considers CDRO’s intervention model to be an innovative, impactful approach as it promotes inclusive community participation as a means to improve access of rural population to health services.
 The model successfully leverages existing infrastructure of public health centers, which are then strengthened and expanded through CDRO-supported local health committees and community groups.

-Founded in 1989, Friendship Bridge is a nonprofit microfinance institution (MFI) dedicated to improving the lives of impoverished women in rural Guatemala through the provision of credit and participatory education services.
+Founded in 1989, Friendship Bridge is a nonprofit microfinance institution (MFI) dedicated to improving the lives of women facing poverty in rural Guatemala through the provision of credit and participatory education services.

 Friendship Bridge stands out from other MFIs because of its commitment to provide the poorest of the poor with both credit and education– a proposition that is often thought of as too costly.